vpnagraj/nagraj-dot-net/content/project/workshops.md

 title = "Workshops"

 # Project summary to display on homepage.
-summary = "I have experience teaching a variety of workshop material around basic programming and data analysis techniques.
+summary = "Experience teaching a variety of workshop material around basic programming and data analysis techniques.
 These are typically offered as hands-on sessions that are free for faculty, staff and students."

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "code.png"